 Here is this month’s update on activity in cases pending before panels of the Federal Circuit where the cases involve at least one amicus brief.
 We keep track of these cases in the “Other Cases” section of our blog.
-Today, with respect to these cases we highlight three dispositions in patent cases addressing estoppel related to inter partes review, anticipation, and induced infringement; new briefing in another patent case related to standing; one recent oral argument in a patent case addressing personal jurisdiction; and four upcoming oral arguments in veterans and government contracts cases.
+Today, with respect to these cases we highlight two dispositions, one new patent case, and new briefing in another patent case.
+Here are the details.

 Federal Circuit Announces Continued Extension of Access Restrictions for the National Courts Building